moby/moby/man/docker-run.1.md

 and foreground Docker containers.

 **--network**="*bridge*"
-   Set the Network mode for the container
+   Set the Network mode for the container, optionally passing driver options
                                'bridge': create a network stack on the default Docker bridge 'none': no networking
                                'container:<name|id>': reuse another container's network stack